My articles focus primarily on health tips, nutrition advice, DIY, and self-improvement.

-If you want to lose weight, then there are better alternatives than expensive gym memberships and home pilates workouts.
+If you want to lose weight, then there are better alternatives than expensive gym memberships and home Pilates workouts.
 All that is required is some determination and some simple nutritional guidelines.

-This article will give you a clearer idea for how to lose weight in 30 days without exercise and help you develop a realistic action plan.
+This article will give you a clearer idea on how to lose weight in 30 days without exercise and help you develop a realistic action plan.
 The best news is that you can do it all without any rigorous workouts.
 Of course, doing some exercise will speed up the fat burning process even further, but it isn’t necessary.

 Just follow the advice outlined below.

 1. Get a Scale

 This tip is the first item on this list for a reason.
 When you want to lose weight, you need as much positive feedback as possible.
 You also need something to measure your progress and to keep track of any setbacks.
 This way, if you see that you haven’t lost any weight, you can make the necessary adjustments.